psychemedia/eurydice-resources/resources/__eurydice_poems.md

 Swoops the fierce squall, 'midst blinding sleet and snow,
 And, like a tiger springing on its prey,
 Bore down that gallant vessel to her doom.
-One moment saw her proudly ride thi waves
+One moment saw her proudly ride the waves
 Exultant in her beauty and her strength ;
 The next, behind that curtain-cloud of storm.
 Hopelessly stricken, crushed, and settling down.